purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

     import json
     ```

-4. Paste this snippet into your script.
+4. Write this snippet into your script to decode ``credentials.json`` and use the username and password in your script.
     ``` python
     # Load in credentials from credentials.json
     with open("secrets/credentials.json", "r") as f: